shaik1002/biggitlabbomb/doc/update/deprecations.md

 ### Deprecate `terminationGracePeriodSeconds` in the GitLab Runner Kubernetes executor

 <div class="deprecation-notes">
 - Announced in GitLab <span class="milestone">16.3</span>
 - End of Support in GitLab <span class="milestone">17.0</span>
 - Removal in GitLab <span class="milestone">17.0</span>
 - To discuss this change or learn more, see the [deprecation issue](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/28165).
 </div>

 The GitLab Runner Kubernetes executor setting, `terminationGracePeriodSeconds`, is deprecated and will be removed in GitLab 17.0.
 To manage the cleanup and termination of GitLab Runner worker pods on Kubernetes, customers should instead configure `cleanupGracePeriodSeconds` and `podTerminationGracePeriodSeconds`.
-For information about how to use the `cleanupGracePeriodSeconds` and `podTerminationGracePeriodSeconds`, see the [GitLab Runner Executor documentation](https://docs.gitlab.com/runner/executors/kubernetes/index.html#other-configtoml-settings).
+For information about how to use the `cleanupGracePeriodSeconds` and `podTerminationGracePeriodSeconds, see the [GitLab Runner Executor documentation](https://docs.gitlab.com/runner/executors/kubernetes.html#other-configtoml-settings).

 </div>